-(a) A holder of property presumed abandoned shall make a report in a record to the administrator concerning the property by a means and in a format approved by the administrator.
-The format must be designed so as to protect the confidentiality of the owner's information contained in the report, to the extent it is required to be protected under Section 27.
+(a) A holder of property presumed abandoned shall make a report in a record to the

+- 1 administrator concerning the property by a means and in a format approved by the administrator. - 2 The format must be designed to protect the confidentiality of the owner's information contained - 3 in the report, to the extent it is required to be protected under Section 27.

-One of the concerns of holders such as banks and securities brokers is that they are under very strict federal rules regarding maintenance of the confidentiality of their client's/customer's financial records.
-New Section 27 of this act provides the requirement that the administrator maintain that same degree of confidentiality of owner's records, when property is turned over to them.
+One of the concerns of holders such as banks and securities brokers is that they are under very strict rules regarding maintenance of the confidentiality of their client's/customer's financial records.
+New Section 27 of this act provides the requirement that the administrator maintain that same degree of confidentiality of owner's records.
 This revision implements the requirements of new Section 27 in the process by which these holders may report this information to the administrator.

-(b) The report under subsection (a) must be signed by the holder under the penalties of perjury or verified by the holder as to its completeness and accuracy.
+- (b) The report under subsection (a) must be signed by the holder under the penalties of perjury or verified by the holder as to its completeness and accuracy.
 The administrator may accept an electronic signature or waive verification.
-The report may not otherwise include any sensitive non-public nonpublic personal information of the owner or the owner's property-and,

-1 but must contain: 2 (1) a description of the property; 3 (2) [except with respect to a traveler's check or money order,] the name, if 4 known, and last known address, if any, and the social security Social Security number or taxpayer 5 identification number, if known or readily ascertainable, of the apparent owner of property with a 6 value of \$50 or more; 7 Comment 8 9 [Why are travelers checks and money orders excluded?
-Bracketed to flag issue.]
-10 11 (3) an aggregated amount of items valued less than \$50 each; 12 (4) in the case of an amount held or owing under an annuity or a-life or 13 endowment insurance policy, the full name and last known address of the annuitant or insured 14 and of the beneficiary; 15 (5) in the case of property held in a safe deposit box-or other safekeeping 16 depository, an indication of the place where it is held and where it may be inspected by the 17 administrator, and any amounts owing to the holder; 18 (6) the date, if any, on which the property became payable, demandable, or 19 returnable, and the date of the last transaction with [and notification from] the apparent owner 20 with respect to the property; 21 (7) a statement that the holder has complied with the owner notification 22 requirements of subsection (e) of this section, and of Section 9; 23 (8) other information that the administrator by rule prescribes as necessary for the 24 administration of this [act]; and 25 (9) an indication that the property is not freely transferable, if applicable under
+The report may not include any sensitive non-public personal information of the owner or the owner's property and must contain: - (1) a description of the property; - (2) except with respect to a traveler's check or money order, the name, if known, and last known address, if any, and the social security number or taxpayer identification number, if readily ascertainable, of the apparent owner of property with a value of \$50 or more; - 20 (3) an aggregated amount of items valued less than \$50 each; - (4) in the case of an amount held or owing under an annuity or a life or endowment insurance policy, the full name and last known address of the annuitant or insured and of the beneficiary; - (5) in the case of property held in a safe deposit box or other safekeeping depository, an indication of the place where it is held and where it may be inspected by the administrator, and any amounts owing to the holder; - 27 (6) the date, if any, on which the property became payable, demandable, or

+- returnable, and the date of the last transaction with the apparent owner with respect to the property; - 3 (7) a statement that the holder has complied with the owner notification 4 requirements of subsection (e) of this section, and of Section 9; - 5 (8) other information that the administrator by rule prescribes as necessary for the 6 administration of this [act]; and - 7 (9) an indication that the property is not freely transferable, if applicable under 8 Section 2.